-There are at least two pipe organs in churches in Ashland.
-For a variety of reasons the final choice was to record the Schribner-Keeble Memorial pipe organ at Duncan Memorial United Methodist Church, on the campus of Randolph-Macon College, Ashland, Virginia.
+There are at least two candidate pipe organs in Ashland churches.
+The final choice was to record the Schribner-Keeble Memorial pipe organ at Duncan Memorial United Methodist Church, on the campus of Randolph-Macon College, Ashland, Virginia.

+Many thanks are extended to the Duncan Memorial United Methodist Church for working out arrangements with Mr. McElroy that allowed us to make the on-site recording of their pipe organ as the accompanying pipe organ instrument on this album.
 The Scribner-Keeble Memorial Pipe Organ has 35 ranks and 2,086 pipes.
-It was installed by the Schantz Pipe Organ company of Orrville, Ohio (also home to the The J.M.
-Smucker Company).
+It was installed by the Schantz Pipe Organ company of Orrville, Ohio.

-Many thanks are extended to the Duncan Memorial United Methodist Church for working out arrangements allowing us to make the on-site recording of their pipe organ as the accompanying pipe organ instrument on this album.

-In order to record a relatively "dry" recording of the popes (meaning with little room echo), four microphones on separate recording tracks were placed high in the chancel close to each set of pipes.
+In order to capture the dominant tracks as relatively "dry" (meaning with little room echo), four microphones on separate recording tracks were placed high in the alter/chancel close to each set of pipes.
 Two were placed on each side of the chancel, high and close to the pipe chambers.
-That also meant two of the microphones were close to the exposed pipes on the back wall that face the congregation.
+That also meant two of the microphones were close to the exposed pipes on the wall of the chancel facing the congregation.